It’s A Wrap: Letoya Luckett Announces Divorce From Tommicus Walker

 LeToya and Tommicus wed in 2017 after being introduced via a mutual friend.
 The two chatted on the phone for months before agreeing to meet in Los Angeles for a blind date.
 When they finally met in person, Luckett told ESSENCE that her husband, a businessman, didn’t initially recognize her from her Destiny’s Child Days and when he did, their relationship still didn’t change.

 Their split comes amid rumors that Tommicus was unfaithful in their marriage and after fans alleged that he exhibited toxic behavior on VH1’s “Friends & Family Hustle.”
+Months ago, Letoya removed the title of “wife” from her Instagram bio.

 Tommicus has released a statement on their split and he’s asking for “kindness and sensitivity” in the coming months.